-Description Designed For C-SNP Chronic Condition Special Needs Plan Qualify for one of the following Chronic Conditions: D-SNP Dual Eligible Special Needs Plan Members with both Medicare and Medicaid I-SNP Institutional Special Needs Plan Members who are expected to be in a Nursing Facility for 90 days or longer must have Medicare Parts A and B.
+Product and Name Description Designed For C-SNP - Liberty Medicare Advantage Plan Chronic Condition Special Needs Plan Qualify for one of the following Chronic Conditions: • Diabetes • Congestive Heart Failure • Cardiovascular Disorders Our goal is to keep our members healthy and independent.
+D-SNP - Liberty Medicare Dual Plan Dual Eligible Special Needs Plan Members with both Medicare and Medicaid I-SNP - Liberty Medicare Advantage Nursing Home Plan Institutional Special Needs Plan Members who are expected to be in a Nursing Facility for 90 days or longer must have Medicare Parts A and B.

-CKey Contacts at LMA
+Key Contacts at LMA